General Course Policies

 You can’t turn in a semester’s worth of late work during the waning weeks of the semester.
 Such an expectation short-circuits the invention—>drafting—>peer review—>submission—>feedback—>reflection—>revision cycle and is contrary to essential course purposes.

-7. Grades
+6. Grades

 • I use grades in part to signal to you how you are doing within the expectations of the course and the assignments.
 They are signals about performance at that time on that task, not referenda on your worth or your intellect.
+My main goal is to be honest in communicating with adults interested in learning.

 Grade Discussions During the Semester